vsramadanov/codehaul/README.md

 ### Fix SD card image

-(TODO: add these changes to yocto)
-To turn on serial console and boot log, do the following steps:
+(TODO: add these changes to yocto -- fixed, that paragraph is outdated) To turn on serial console and boot log, do the following steps:
 - find PARTUUID
 ```